CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/deployment.md

 - Python dependencies are synchronized from `app/server/pyproject.toml`.
 - Frontend dependencies are installed from `app/client/package-lock.json` when it exists.
+- Desktop Tauri dependencies are installed from `app/desktop/package-lock.json` when it exists.

 ## Database Migration Lifecycle